truecharts/DocGenerator/default_port_list.md

 # Default Ports

 This document lists the default ports used by Apps.
-These defaults can of course be changed, but as we guarantee "sane, working defaults", they should provide no or minimal conflicts without being changed
+These defaults can of course be changed, but as we guarantee "sane, working defaults", they should provide no or minimal conflicts without being changed.

 ## Stable

 | App | Service | Port Name | Port | Protocol | Status | Note |